 All About Building Fish Ponds

 There are many different types of fish ponds and a wide variety of construction methods that you can use to build or install them.
 Your choice will depend partly on whether you are going to call in somebody to do the work for you or do it yourself.
-If you opt for the DIY route, you will need to take your personal skills into account.
-Your choice will also be affected by the available fish pond supplies in your area.

 Many people opt for preformed ponds because they are so simple to install.
 All you do is dig the shape of the rigid liner to the required depth, make sure the base is level and compact, and pop the pond into the hole.
 Then you backfill around it, fill it with water, and you’re just about there.
 Preformed ponds are manufactured from various materials including fiberglass, glass-fiber reinforced cement and a range of thermoplastics.

 Disadvantages include limited shapes and sizes and the fact that they can look fake if attention is not paid to the edges of the pond.
 But with imaginative planting or the addition of some type of paving around the perimeter, they can also look wonderfully charming.

 Flexible liners are also easy to lay, and as long as the material can be successfully joined, you can create ponds of virtually any size.
 The cheapest liner is polyethylene, or some other type of plain black plastic sheeting.
 There are various colors and gauges (or thicknesses), but generally it’s best to stick to reasonably thick black sheeting.
 Not only does it look more natural in the ground, but black plastic contains carbon which inhibits the effect of harmful ultraviolet light from the sun.
 Some companies manufacture relatively thick plastic sheeting especially for fish ponds.
 Alternatively you can use vinyl sheeting (the type manufactured for swimming pools), which is more UV stable, but more expensive that polyethylene.